The National Adult Educator Registry will be undergoing scheduled system maintenance from 23 to 31 March 2026.

 SUSS | IAL

-Manages AE Registry, Curates CPD courses, Whitelists providers, and Integrates CPD / Practice tracking systems
+Manages NAE Registry, Curates CPD courses, Whitelists providers, and Integrates CPD / Practice tracking systems

 Education Services Union (ESU)